perfana/perfana-gatling-workshop/docs/exercise-8.md

    <!-- Perfana url  -->
    <perfanaUrl>http://localhost:4000</perfanaUrl>
 ```
-> In our test setup, Perfana runs at localhost, port 3000
+> In our test setup, Perfana runs at localhost, mapped to port 4000

 ```xml
   <!-- Settings for the Perfana Dashboard -->